cryptnono/cryptnono/README.md

 choice for now.
 Perhaps some form of `libbpf` bindings (perhaps in Rust or Go?) would be the way to go in the future, but not now.

+## Is `cryptnono` container aware?

+No, and that's an *intentional* choice.
+By only dealing with processes, development and deployment is *much* simpler.
+It could also be deployed in the future on non-k8s environments if needed.
+Plus, I believe cryptomining should just not happen *anywhere*, so I don't think we need to restrict it to only certain namespaces ;)

+This does mean there is the small risk of false positives affecting system critical processes (say, in `kube-system`).
+So catch that in testing :D In my experience, this is not super likely unless you tune the config badly.

 ## Detectors

 `cryptnono` is organized as a series of *detectors* that all serve a specific purpose.